c-BIG/NPM-sample-qc/README.rst

 NPM-sample-qc input requirements can be split into two categories:

 - **Generic workflow settings** specify parameters that will not vary from run to run, e.g. Nextflow profile declarations, trace/timeline/dag options, output structure and paths to data resources.
-See ``conf/nextflow.config`` for additional details.
+See ``nextflow.config`` for additional details.

-- **Sample-specific settings** contain paths to WGS results for a given sample, namely CRAM and VCF/gVCFs.
-Optionally, you can also provide a positive sample tracking VCF (``pst_vcf``) to calculate genotype concordance against your WGS VCF (see the **Metric definitions** section).
+- **Sample-specific settings** contain paths to WGS results for a given sample, namely CRAM/BAM.
 See ``tests/sample_params*.yml`` for an example.

 .. _Nextflow configuration: https://www.nextflow.io/docs/latest/config.html